Oscillations in the inflaton potential: Complete numerical treatment and comparison with the recent and forthcoming CMB datasets: Can Planck see the oscillations?

 We arrive at the possible constraints on the parameters using a different technique wherein we make suitable modifications to the CosmoMC code with a publicly available add-on code FuturCMB~\cite{futurecmb,perotto-2006,pahud-2006}.
-We firstly generate a simulated dataset for Planck, using a realistic noise model and the sky coverage fraction $f_{\mathrm{sky}}$.
-The CMB angular power spectrum generated from the best fit parameters of the models using the WMAP seven year data is treated as the fiducial power spectrum for generating the PLANCK mock data.
+We firstly generate a simulated dataset for Planck, using realistic isotropic noise levels and the sky coverage fraction $f_{\mathrm{sky}}$.
+We consider only isotropic noise modeled as spatially uniform Gaussian white noise.
+This ensures that the noise term is diagonal in the multipole space.
+The CMB angular power spectrum generated from the best fit parameters of the axion monodromy model (cf.~Tab.~\ref{tab:bfv-im}) using the WMAP seven year data is treated as the fiducial power spectrum for generating the Planck mock data.
 We use this simulated data and incorporate the `all\_l\_exact' data format in the CosmoMC code~\cite{all-ell} to extract the projected parameter errors by sampling the likelihood and estimating the marginalized probability distribution in the parameter space.
 As we mentioned above, it is expected that this procedure would be more reliable than the Fisher matrix analysis since there is no assumption on the likelihood functions of these parameters being multivariate Gaussian distributions.

-In Fig.~\ref{fig:planck}, we have plotted the unbinned, CMB $TT$ angular power spectrum of the Planck simulated data.
-To generate this mock data, we have considered the CMB $TT$ angular power corresponding to the best fit parameters to the WMAP seven year data of the axion monodromy model (cf.~Tab.~\ref{tab:bfv-im}) as the fiducial power spectrum.

 We have plotted the resulting one dimensional distributions for the inflationary parameters in Fig.~\ref{fig:one-d}.
-The figure contains the constraints from the WMAP-7, WMAP-7 + ACT as well as the Planck simulated data for the original parameter $m$ of the chaotic model and the frequency parameter $\beta$ of the superimposed sinusoidal modulations.
-For the axion monodromy model, we have plotted the distributions for the initial parameter $\lambda$ and the frequency parameter $\beta$ for the same datasets.
-Fig.~\ref{fig:two-d} contains the two dimensional contour plots for the above-mentioned set of parameters.
+The figure contains the constraints from the WMAP-7, WMAP-7 $+$ ACT as well as the Planck simulated data for the original parameter $m$ of the chaotic model and the amplitude, frequency and phase parameters $\alpha$, $\beta$ and $\delta$ of the superimposed sinusoidal modulations.
+For the axion monodromy model, we have plotted the distributions for the initial parameter $\lambda$ and the parameters $\alpha$, $\beta$ and $\delta$ characterizing the oscillations for the same datasets.
+The one dimensional distribution for $\delta$ is very flat suggesting the lack of a specific region in the parameter space of $\delta$ which provides a good fit to the data.
+However, $\delta$ is a phase parameter in the oscillating inflaton potential which shifts the oscillations within one period in our analysis; a flat likelihood does not necessarily indicate the failure of the particular model.

+Fig.~\ref{fig:two-d} contains the two dimensional contour plots for the parameters $m$ and $\beta$ for the sinusoidal model and $\lambda$ and $\beta$ for the monodromy model.
 Again, we have displayed the constraints from all the three datasets.

 It can be easily perceived from these set of figures that the Planck data leads to much tighter bounds on the inflationary parameters than the currently available data for the same range of priors for the various parameters.